mihai-ignat/connectedhomeip/examples/lighting-app/nxp/k32w/k32w0/README.md

 <a name="detokenizernotes"></a>
 ### Notes

-The token database is created automatically after building the binary if the flag _chip_pw_tokenizer_logging=true_ in _src/platform/nxp/k32w/k32w0/args.gni_.
+The token database is created automatically after building the binary if the argument _chip_pw_tokenizer_logging=true_ was used.

 The detokenizer script must be run inside the example's folder after a successful run of the _scripts/activate.sh_ script.
 The pw_tokenizer module used by the script is loaded by the environment.

 <a name="detokenizerknownissues"></a>
 ### Known issues

-If run, closed and rerun with the serial option on the same serial port, the script will get stuck and not show any logs.
-The solution is to unplug and plug the board and then rerun the script.
+The building process will not update the token database if it already exists.
+In case that new strings are added and the database already exists in the output folder, it must be deleted so that it will be recreated at the next build.

 Not all tokens will be decoded.
 This is due to a gcc/pw_tokenizer issue.
 The pw_tokenizer creates special elf sections using attributes where the tokens and strings will be stored.
 This sections will be used by the database creation script.
 For template C++ functions, gcc ignores these attributes and places all the strings by default in the .rodata section.
 As a result the database creation script won't find them in the special-created sections.

+If run, closed and rerun with the serial option on the same serial port, the detokenization script will get stuck and not show any logs.
+The solution is to unplug and plug the board and then rerun the script.

 <a name="tinycrypt"></a>